FRIDAY — What is Your Rhythm of Life?

 Living It Out: Daily Bible Study…Daily Bible study activities to reflect on the weekend message

-Living It Out: Daily Bible Reading Plan…Read through the New Testament in a year
+Living It Out: Daily Bible Reading Plan…Read through the Bible in 1 year—Old and New Testament will alternate month to month.

 Living It Out: Discussion Questions…Weekly questions to discuss with others